thingsboard/thingsboard.github.io/docs/reference/architecture.md

 ---
 layout: docwithnav
-title: Thingsboard Architecture
+title: ThingsBoard Architecture
-description: Thingsboard IoT Platform architecture
+description: ThingsBoard IoT Platform architecture

 ---

 * TOC
 {:toc}

-Thingsboard is designed to distribute workload across multiple nodes without a single point of failure.
+ThingsBoard is designed to distribute workload across multiple nodes without a single point of failure.
-Each Thingsboard node is identical and can handle request from both device and server-side applications.
+Each ThingsBoard node is identical and can handle request from both device and server-side applications.

 ## High-level overview